bigleuxenchef/Logstash-Beats-Samples/logstash-xml.md

 ## Problem statement

 How can we push a xml file into elasticsearch in such a way that one xml file is cointained in one document or one record or elasticsesarch.
-However if one try to push any xml file as follow, elastic will create a record for each line :
+However if one try to push any xml file as follow (file [here](./conf/logstash-xml-false.conf), elastic will create a record for each line :

 ```
 input {